threefoldtech/info_grid/src/terraform/advanced/terraform_wireguard_vpn.md

 ## Find a 3Node with the ThreeFold Explorer

 We want to find a proper 3Node to deploy our workload.
 For this guide, we want a 3Node with at least 15GB of storage, 1 vcore and 512MB of RAM, which are the minimum specifications for a micro VM on the TFGrid.
+We are also looking for a 3Node with a public IPv4 address.

 We show here how to find a suitable 3Node using the ThreeFold Explorer.